 Pattern baldness occurs through the exposure of hair follicles to high concentrations of DHT.
 Such exposure takes place through high concentrations of the 5-alpha-reductase enzyme in the hair follicles' sebaceous glands.
 The 5-alpha-reductase enzyme is responsible for the conversion of testosterone to DHT in these glands.
 This conversion to DHT causes hair loss.

 Curbing the effects of this enzyme is possible through Propecia (finasteride), one of many hair loss treatments available on the market.
 Propecia and similar products work to prohibit the activity of the 5-alpha-reductase enzyme, thus reducing the DHT concentration in hair follicles.

-Forhair only creates treatment plans only after closely analyzing your hair loss rate and pattern.
+Forhair only creates hair loss treatment plans only after closely analyzing your rate and hair loss pattern.
 There also, however, is what specialists call the “permanent” zone.
 This is a u-shaped portion of the head along the back and sides of the scalp.
 Theoretically unaffected by the telogen phase, this area is often ideal for graft harvesting.

 The age of onset and rate of hair loss is hard to predict.
 However, the spread of baldness and thinning occurs in many ways and affects specific parts of the head.
 Hair loss patterns aside from male and female pattern baldness, or androgenetic alopecia, include:

 - Alopecia Areata -It occurs in patches all over the head and is often easy to cover

 - Triangular alopecia -A static series of patches that typically arise in childhood